georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 date: 2021-07-26 12:51
 category: extension
 chapter: 1
-note: first tutorial on Inkscape Extension
+note: Get Started

 ## What Is Inkscape Extension?

-Before we start developing Inkscape extensions (or plugins), let's look at one simple built-in extension and understand what is an Inkscape extension.
+Before we start developing Inkscape extensions (or plugins), let's look at one simple built-in extension and understand what's an Inkscape extension.

 After we lauch Inkscape, clik menu `Extensions -> Render -> Triangle...`.
-A new window will pop up on screen and it looks like this.
+A new dialog will pop up on screen and it looks like this.

 <div style="max-width:300px">